DEpt-metagenom/TraDb/README.md

 ### Databases

 The tool relies on multiple databases:
-1. [transfer gene database] (https://zenodo.org/records/15539975), which contains DNA and AA reference sequences with metadata and was developed specifically for this tool.
+1. [transfer gene database](https://zenodo.org/records/15539975), which contains DNA and AA reference sequences with metadata and was developed specifically for this tool.

 2. The [platon database](https://zenodo.org/records/4066768) for the identification of plasmids in whole genome sequences.

 On the first run, screen_tradb.py attempts to download all required databases for the run.
 Alternatively, you can also run:

 ```
-screen_tradb.py --download-database
+python screen_tradb.py --download-database
 ```

 By default, the databases are saved in $HOME/tra_db.
 This can be changed using `--transfer_gene_db_dir` and `--platon_db_dir`, which affects both the download of the data and the location where `screen_tradb.py` looks for the reference.